kamencesc/iona/README.md

 Freel free to contact for questions about code and board.

+!!
+ALERT: It seems that has some issues with Neogeo CD Gamepad, DB15 pin 8 is connected to RAW causing not working correctly.
+(15/02/2021) !!

 # IONA - JVS IO Board by Arduino Pro Micro

 Original code by [Takashi Toyoshima](https://github.com/toyoshim).